 (3) Webmaster Verification

 This setting is important for two reasons 1) Allowing search engines to gather data about the visitors coming to your site and 2) Providing insights on how to plan your content strategy and improve your site’s SEO.
 In order to do this, the search engines need to know that the website belongs to you through several methods of verification.

 For Google verification, go to Google Search Console, add a property, and enter your website URL.
 When asking for verification, select the HTML Tag option.
 Copy the code, paste it into the Google Webmaster Tools column in AIO SEO, and then update the options.

 Repeat these steps with Bing Webmaster Tools too.

-For Pinterest, you need to create a Pinterest account, type in your website URL and when you click to verify, a code like the one below will be generated.
+For Pinterest, you need to create a Pinterest account, type in your website URL and when you click to verify, a line of code like the one below will be generated.
 Copy and paste the code into your Pinterest Site Verification.

 As for the other settings, you can just leave them as is.